Hugh Roach

-Hugh Roach (born 11 September 1992) is an Australian rugby union professional player who plays hooker for the Chicago Hounds of Major League Rugby (MLR) in the United States.
+Hugh Roach (born 11 September 1992) is an Australian rugby union professional player who plays hooker for the San Diego Legion of Major League Rugby (MLR) in the United States.
 He also plays for the USA Perpignan of Top 14 (France).

 Family and early life

 Roach was born in Sydney.
 He played his junior rugby at Hunters Hill Rugby Club, and attended Newington College.
 His father, Graham Roach, was also a first grade rugby player who played at hooker for Western Suburbs in the Shute Shield competition.